captbaritone/dotfiles/README.md

       line with all the info I need.
     - __Window Manager:__ [DWM.Vim](http://github.com/spolu/dwm.vim) Manage
       multiple editing panes within Vim.
-One main focused editing pane on the left, and the rest are stacked on the left.
+One main focused editing pane on the left, and the rest are stacked on the right.
 - __Revision control:__ [Git](http://git-scm.com/) I interact with Git via the
   command line.
     - __Branching model:__ [A Successful Git Branching